Welcome to the unofficial GoDB Developer Network.

 The above examples

-demonstrated Events that Fields generate, similarly
+demonstrated Events that Fields generate, similarly the forms also generate

 events that are common to all the controls like Mouse Click etc.